virtual-labs-archive/molecular-florescence-spectroscopy-responsive-lab-iiith/README.md

 ##### Steps followed in the conversion.

 * Get the [SWF files](#glossary) of the flash experiment which needs to be converted to JavaScript from github.
+  -steps to clone the repository cd /home git clone "lab repository"

 * Using [JPEXS free Flash Decompiler](https://www.free-decompiler.com/flash/download/) extract all the components of the experiment.
+  Steps to install and run JPEXS free Flash decompiler:
+  -First you need to install tha latest version of java on your machine.
+  -Second install decompiler from the above link.
+  -Third go to the directory where the decompiler is installed. cd /home/ffdec_9.0.0
+  -Fourth run the command in the terminal as below to open the decompiler.
+   ./ffdec.sh
+  -Fifth open the .swf files from the decompiler from the open icon which is to the top left in the decompiler to extraxt all the components of the flash file.
+  -Sixth export all the components in your machine by using the "Extact all the components" icon given in the decompiler.

 * Identify the components which together form images required.